ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-07-28-ecommerce-development-on-php-framework-our-experience-of-building-crisstal-eye-website.md

 Of course it might be a good idea to develop your own unique design from scratch.
 However, this step has its obvious limitations: this is time and money consuming.
 This is what we thought as well.
 To overcome these limitations, we have decided to use Twitter Bootstrap theme.\[3\]

 First, it saved us enormous amount of time.
-With this tool a web developer doesn’t need to spend much time writing code as long as Bootstrap libraries contain lots of readymade solutions.
+With this tool a web developer doesn't need to spend much time writing code as long as Bootstrap libraries contain lots of readymade solutions.
 For those who need to launch a project quickly this is an optimal solution.

 Second, it is highly customizable.
 Bootstrap design can be tailored exactly to the project requirements.
 A web developer can easily choose the elements which are required and skip those that are unwanted.